Appendix: Where is it, what’s it look like, what’s it do?

 - AE can occur alone or with pelvic endometriosis.

-- AE occurs among adolescents through postmenopause age.
+- AE occurs among adolescents through post menopause.

 - AE is associated more with CPP than Acute Appendicitis or ‘Mimic’ condition.